-Australia is the world's 13th largest economy, with nominal GDP estimated to be \$1.5 trillion in 2019.
-Australia has one of the highest levels of per capita GDP in the world and is ranked sixth for median wealth per adult according to Credit Suisse's 2019 Global Wealth Report.
-Prior to the onset of COVID-19 the Australian economy recorded 29 years of consecutive economic growth.
-The Reserve Bank of Australia forecasts growth to fall by around eight percent in the June quarter of 2020, before rebounding towards the end of the year.
-Unemployment is expected to rise to around eight percent in mid-2020, before falling gradually over 2021.
-Australia implemented strong restrictions to COVID-19 and has had one of the lowest rates of infections globally.
+Australia is the world's 13th largest economy, with nominal GDP estimated to be \$1.3 trillion in 2018.
+Australia has one of the highest levels of per capita GDP in the world and is now ranked first for median wealth per adult according to Credit Suisse's 2018 Global Wealth Report.
+The Australian economy has enjoyed 27 years of consecutive economic growth and is expected to realize average annual real GDP growth of 2.8 percent between 2019 and 2023 - the highest forecast among major advanced economies.
+The unemployment rate is 5.1 percent and the labor force participation rate rose to an all-time high of 65.7 percent in April 2018 and remains at the same rate in March 2019.